angelocarly/kiyo-template/README.md

 Use the top-right button "Use this template" to get started.

+Once cloned you can run kiyo using `cargo run`.
+Make sure to have the [Vulkan SDK](https://vulkan.lunarg.com) installed.

 ## Versions
 You can set the version of Kiyo by editing `Cargo.toml` and specifying a specific release version published on [crates.io](https://crates.io/crates/kiyo/).
 ```toml